 The world of Criminal Defense can be very diverse and complex and you honestly may be surprised at some of the factors involved.
-In any case, our criminal defense attorneys at the Lake of the Ozarks are here to set the record straight and make sure you are aware of some of the most important factors involved with criminal defense.
+In any case, our criminal defense lawyers in Camdenton and Lebanon, MO, are here to set the record straight and make sure you are aware of some of the most important factors involved with criminal defense.
 Whether you have committed a crime or someone you know has, either way, it’s important to know these things.
 Keep reading for a few points to ponder about criminal defense.
 If you find yourself needing an experienced criminal defense attorney in the Camden County area, call Deputy and Mizell today for your free consultation today.
 If you are facing charges for a felony offense, your very future is at stake.
 Be sure that you have the best criminal defense representation at the Lake of the Ozarks available.

 Criminal Defense Cases Can Typically Be Complicated

 An experienced criminal defense lawyer should have a thorough understanding of the law and know how to use various elements to your advantage.

 - Conflicting witness statements